amjadkfp/wazuh-snort-soc-lab/README.md

 <div align="center">

-*Built with 🔐 for learning — five phases, one SOC pipeline, zero shortcuts.*
+*Built with 🔐 for learning — six phases, one SOC pipeline, zero shortcuts.*

 </div>